afifmazhar/ncaa_rankings/README.md

 **Findings:**

 From this project we predict that Gonzaga will win the March Madness tounament.
-Our model picked 16/32 round 2 teams correctly and 8/16 sweet 16 teams correctly.
+Our model picked 23/32 round 1 winners correctly and 9/16 of the round 2 winners correctly.
 Our predicted bracket is included in our visualizations.
+We find that the weighting for defensive SRS is slightly higher than coefficient for offensive SRS (lending credence to the idea that defense wins championships).

 **Limitations:**

 The primary limitation is the ammount of data included in out model.
 Since we do not have access to detailed data on injuries, game-plans, or player strengths our rankings overly rely on team metrics.
-Additionally, our analysis predicts that a higher ranked team will always beat a lower ranked team instead of generating a probability.
+Additionally, our analysis determines a strict ranking for teams instead of modeling win percentage for any given matchup.

 Additionally, our data is limited by the fact that it conatains only team metrics.
 This data would be more accurate and comprehensive if it included information about individual players and injuries.